Paul-Borisov/react-azure-open-ai-chat-web-part-spfx/README.md

 In addition to the stadard set of modules employed by SPFx 1.18 with React base, the project includes references to the following additional libraries:
   - @fluentui/react: Provided by Microsoft for building a richer UI experience.
   - @microsoft/fetch-event-source: Used to implement Consecutive Event Streaming.
 It is used only when the web part setting **Event streaming** is enabled (default).
-  - crypto-js, @types/crypto-js: Used to encrypt and decrypt an api-key when the user adds it explicitly to web part settings.
-This is not required in default APIM setup.
+  - crypto-js, @types/crypto-js: These are used to encrypt and decrypt an api-key when the user explicitly adds it to web part settings.
+This is not required in the default APIM-based setup.
   - react-pdf: used to extract texts from uploaded PDFs.
 It is used only when the web part setting **Enable integrations** is enabled (disabled by default).
   - react-syntax-highlighter: adds code highlighting capabilities.
 It is used only when the web part setting **Code highlighting** is enabled (default).
   - prettier, fast-serve: these development tools are only used in the development environment.